joshRpowell/dockerizing_rails/_assignments/assignment_07.md

 docker-compose run --rm app rake db:create db:migrate
 ```

 Now the web application should work as expected.
 The `--rm` in the command deletes the container right after it terminates.
 This is useful because we don't have to clean up after ourselves.
+Go ahead and browse http://localhost:3000 to verify it works as expected.

-Let's try that again, but this time we will run the test suite:
+Let's try some other things - this time we will run the test suite:
 ```
 docker-compose run --rm app rspec
 ```